tagliateo/tagliateo/README.md

 ### A bit about me

-I like reading, hiking, cats, cold crisp fall days, and coding. (and vim btw) 🖥️
+I like playing rugby, hiking, cats, cold crisp fall days, and coding. (and vim btw) 🖥️

 ![gopher dancing](./dancing-gopher.gif)